scholz-lab/GlowTracker/docs/software/tracking_explanation.md

 # How does tracking work?

-## Tracking
 <p align="justify">
     To effectively track the worm, ensuring it remains centered in the image, we must adjust the stage to compensate for the worm's movement.
-This involves comparing the worm's current position with its previous one and using the disparity to relocate the stage accordingly.
+This involves comparing the worm's current position with its previous one and using the displacement to relocate the stage accordingly.
 </p>

 <figure class="center-figure">